-Students who feel unwell should be sent to the School Nurse/ First Aid to explain the nature of their illness.
-The decision to send a sick student home will be made by the School Nurse/ First Aider in consultation with a member of the Senior Leadership Team.
+Students who feel unwell should be sent to the main Reception office to explain the nature of their illness.
+The decision to send a sick student home will be made by the duty member of the Senior Leadership Team (on the recommendation of a first aider where appropriate).